 Christian Dior, the art gallerist who became a celebrated couturier, generated a revolution in Paris and around the globe after World War II.
 Dior created haute couture expressing modern femininity, completely shedding the masculine silhouette that had been established during the war.
 He conceived sophisticated designs featuring soft shoulders, accentuated busts and nipped waists that marked the beginning of an epic movement in fashion history that would eventually lead to Dior successfully becoming the first worldwide couture house.

 The chronological presentation, showcasing pivotal themes in the House of Dior’s history, will focus on how Christian Dior cemented his fashion house’s reputation within a decade and will highlight how his successors, Yves-Saint Laurent, Marc Bohan, Gianfranco Ferré, John Galliano, Raf Simons, and Maria Grazia Chiuri, incorporated their own design aesthetic.

 This exhibition is organized by the DAM and curated by Florence Müller, the DAM’s Avenir Foundation Curator of Textile Art and Fashion.
 It features exhibition design by internationally renowned architect Shohei Shigematsu, principal of OMA New York.

 Members can enjoy half-price tickets to this exhibition.
-A Member Preview will be offered on November 17, 2018, so that members have an opportunity to see it first.
+Special Member Preview hours will be offered on November 17 and 18, 2018, so that members have an opportunity to see it first.

 Stay tuned for a member ticket presale date.